daspilker/das.uhr-firmware/README.md

 This repository contains the source code of the firmware for the DAS.UHR word clock.

-The Atmel AVR Toolchain is needed for compiling and the AVR CommandLineTools for flashing.
+The Espressif IoT Development Framework (ESP-IDF) is needed for compiling and flashing.

 License
 -------

-Copyright 2012 Daniel A. Spilker
+Copyright 2012-2022 Daniel A. Spilker

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.